chauff/cse1500-web-transcripts/demo-code/README.md

 npm install
 npm start
 ```

+Depending on your OS (Mac OS!), you may encounter a `gyp ERR! configure error` when running `npm install`.
+Just continue, this is a known issue due to the inclusion of `jest`, a testing library.
+The game and the test setup will remain working as expected.

 You can now access the game at [http://localhost:3000/](http://localhost:3000/) in the browser.
 Open another browser or a New Private Window for any other player.